plone/volto/docs/source/upgrade-guide/index.md

 ### Alpha 16 is a brownbag release

-There was a problem with the projects using Volto eslint config when upgrading to latest versions related to typescript, we will take of that in the near future.
+There was a problem with the projects using Volto eslint config when upgrading to the latest versions related to typescript, we will take of that in the near future.
 So skip this version.

 ### Stylelint and prettier config in Alpha 14